rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 end
 ```

 There is one additional step that we need to take and define a `current_user` helper method so it can be used in views and elseware.
+We achive that by getting user object from warden middleware:
 ```ruby
 class ApplicationController < ActionController::Base
   protect_from_forgery with: :exception